Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

 Then consider a complex fermion on each 1D block $\tau_1$ which can be adiabatically deformed to infinite far and trivialized, there will be an atomic insulator with two complex fermions and eigenvalue $-1$ of the reflection with respect to the horizontal plane at the 0D block $\mu$.
 Similar constructions can be applied to $\tau_2$ and $\tau_3$, hence all nontrivial eigenvalues of all three generators of the $D_{2h}/V_h$ group are trivialized.
 Therefore, the ultimate classification is $\mathbb{Z}_2^5$, with the following root phases: \begin{enumerate}[1.] \item 2D bosonic Levin-Gu state on each $\sigma_{1,2,3}$ ($\mathbb{Z}_2^3$); \item 1D Haldane phase on each $\tau_1$, $\tau_2$ and $\tau_3$ ($\mathbb{Z}_2$); \item 0D fermionic mode with odd fermion parity at $\mu$ ($\mathbb{Z}_2$). \end{enumerate} The HO topological surface theories of different root phases are: \begin{enumerate}[1.] \item $2^{\mathrm{nd}}$-order: 1D nonchiral Luttinger liquid with $K$-matrix $K=\sigma^x$ and $\mathbb{Z}_2$ symmetry property: $W^{\mathbb{Z}_2}=\mathbbm{1}_{2\times2}$ and $\delta\phi^{\mathbb{Z}_2}=\pi(1,1)^T$, on the intersections between cubic and 2D blocks $\sigma_{1,2,3}$; \item $3^{\mathrm{rd}}$-order: a spin-1/2 degree of freedom at the center of each surface of the open lattice. \end{enumerate}

 For crystalline TSC with spin-1/2 fermions, all possible root phases are located at 0D block $\mu$, characterizing the eigenvalues $-1$ of all three generators of the $D_{2h}/V_h$ group, and there is no obstruction and trivialization.
 Hence the ultimate classification is $\mathbb{Z}_2^3$, whose root phases are 0D modes with eigenvalues $-1$ of three generators of $D_{2h}/V_h$ group at $\mu$.
-There is no HO topological surface theory because there is no block-state with the dimension higher than zero.
+There is no HO topological surface theory because there is no block state with the dimension higher than zero.

-For crystalline TI with spinless fermions, we summarize all possible block-states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_{1,2,3}$: Chern insulators, Kitaev's $E_8$ states, and 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases; \item 1D blocks $\tau_{1,2,3}$: Haldane chain; \item 0D block $\mu$: 0D modes characterizing the eigenvalues $-1$ of all three generators of the $D_{2h}/V_h$ group, with different $U^f(1)$ charges. \end{enumerate} Similar to the $T_h$-symmetric case in the main text, by $K$-matrix calculations, we conclude that except 2D bosonic Levin-Gu state and Kitaev's $E_8$ states on $\sigma_{1,2,3}$ with proper chiralities guaranteeing that all 1D blocks as their shared border should be nonchiral, all other 2D block-states are obstructed.
+For crystalline TI with spinless fermions, we summarize all possible block states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_{1,2,3}$: Chern insulators, Kitaev's $E_8$ states, and 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases; \item 1D blocks $\tau_{1,2,3}$: Haldane chain; \item 0D block $\mu$: 0D modes characterizing the eigenvalues $-1$ of all three generators of the $D_{2h}/V_h$ group, with different $U^f(1)$ charges. \end{enumerate} Similar to the $T_h$-symmetric case in the main text, by $K$-matrix calculations, we conclude that except 2D bosonic Levin-Gu state and Kitaev's $E_8$ states on $\sigma_{1,2,3}$ with proper chiralities guaranteeing that all 1D blocks as their shared border should be nonchiral, all other 2D block states are obstructed.